Best Car Wash Mitts and Gloves

+Nothing beats the look of a flawlessly waxed car paint.
+And you’re gonna need to use one of these best car wash mitts to get your ride cleaned up before waxing!
+If you’re just like me (I’m a stickler for cars, particularly the paint finish) then you will do everything in your power to avoid scratches and swirl marks in the paint finish.
 It all begins in the washing process.
-If you’re still using a dirty sponge or cloth towel to wash your car, then it’s time you consider the 2018 best microfiber car wash mitts.
+If you’re still using a dirty sponge or cloth towel to wash your car, then it’s time you consider the best microfiber car wash mitts.
 Microfiber wash mitts are now the preferred choice of professional detailers because they make the job of washing the car so much easier.
 Simply using a microfiber towel to clean and shampoo your car is the easiest way to prevent swirl marks and light scratches on the finish.

 Of course, microfiber towels alone will not eliminate those pesky swirl marks.
 You will need a good quality polish, carnauba wax, and lots of elbow grease for that.
 But paying attention to your vehicle washing habits will significantly decrease the occurrence of imperfections in the paint.
 Prevention is the best cure, and the same holds true when it comes to protecting and preserving the paint in your ride.

 Our Favorite Five Best Car Wash Gloves and Sponges